JetBrains/compose-multiplatform/tutorials/Keyboard/README.md

 ## Event handlers

-There are two different ways how you can handle key events in Compose for Desktop:
+There are two ways to handle key events in Compose for Desktop:

-- By setting up an event handler based on a focused component
+- By setting up an event handler based on the element that is in focus
 - By setting up an event handler in the scope of the window

 ## Focus related events

-It's working in the same way as in Compose for Android, see for details [API Reference](https://developer.android.com/reference/kotlin/androidx/compose/ui/input/key/package-summary#keyinputfilter)
+It works the same as Compose for Android, see for details [API Reference](https://developer.android.com/reference/kotlin/androidx/compose/ui/input/key/package-summary#keyinputfilter)

 The most common use case is to define keyboard handlers for active controls like `TextField`.
 Here is an example: